Lingua Latina 1 (Spoken Latin)

 High School Credit: This course is the equivalent of one high school credit in foreign language.

-Preview Session: A preview session will be held later this year for those interested in enrolling.
+Preview Session: A preview session will be held on Friday July 3rd at 11:30am EST for those interested in enrolling.
 If you are interested in attending, please email firstname.lastname@example.org.
 If you have queries that are not answered on the course page or in the syllabus, please do not hesitate to be in touch.

 “Lingua Latina I has been an excellent class for my daughter to verbalize the skills she had previously learned in the Latin Alive! courses while continuing to learn new vocabulary and grammar skills.The restful class environment encourages the students’ participation.” –parent

 “Taking the course Lingua Latina has been a fun and easy way to learn how to speak Latin more fluently and confidently using the immersive method.
 I have really enjoyed studying Latin with Lingua Latina!” – student

 Class Demo: See an example of how a grammatical topic (Indirect Statement) is introduced for the first time.
 This video was filmed at the end of the first semester, by which point students are able to read, frame, and answer questions in Latin with ease.

 - Lingua Latina: Pars I: Familia Romana by Hans H. Ørberg

 *Required materials are not included in the purchase of the course.

 Maria Overy completed a BA in classics at King’s College London and a postgraduate diploma in theology at Blackfriars Hall, Oxford.
 She first learned to speak Latin when she attended a summer school at the Accademia Vivarium Novum, a college of the humanities where Latin is the only spoken language.
 She is currently completing an MA in Greek & Biblical Hebrew at the Polis Institute, Jerusalem, a specialist institution for the study of ancient languages in an immersive setting.
 This is her third year teaching Latin for Scholé Academy.